menandmice/micetro_docs/guides/user-manual/console_actions.rst

 * IP Address in an IP Address Range or a DHCP Scope

-The Jump to Box is located at the bottom of the sidebar on the left.
-Additionally the shortcut Shift-J can be used to move the focus to the Jump to Box.
+The 'Jump to Box' is located at the bottom of the sidebar on the left.
+Additionally the shortcut *Shift-J* can be used to move the focus to the 'Jump to Box'.

-To use the Jump to Box, do the following:
+To use the 'Jump to Box', do the following:

-1. Navigate to the Jump to Box or press Ctrl+J
+1. Navigate to the **Jump to Box** or press *Ctrl+J*.

-2. Enter the name of the object you want to open and click the Jump to icon to the right of the field (or press Enter).
+2. Enter the name of the object you want to open and click the :guilabel:`Jump to` icon to the right of the field (or press *Enter*).
 If more than one matching object is found, a dialog box displays in which you can select the object instance you want to open.

 .. note::
   You must enter the exact name of the object you want to open.
 For example, if you want to open a zone by the name myzone.local, it is not sufficient to enter just 'myzone' or 'myzone.lo' – you must enter 'myzone.local'.
 The same applies for DNS records, IP Address Ranges, DHCP Scopes and IP Addresses.